Mykonos

 Beaches

-Psarou is small, organised, and very expensive — sun loungers cost €50-100 per day in summer.
-The crowd is deliberately glamorous.
-Paradise Beach and Super Paradise are the party beaches, with sound systems operating from afternoon through night in summer.
-Elia on the south coast is the longest beach and slightly more relaxed.
-For genuinely quiet water without beach clubs: Agios Sostis on the north coast, accessible only by road, has no organised facilities.
+Psarou is organised, expensive (sun loungers €50-100 per day), and small.
+The social dynamic there is deliberately competitive.
+Paradise Beach and Super Paradise are the dedicated party venues, with sound systems running from afternoon into night in summer.
+Elia on the south coast is the longest beach and marginally more relaxed than the party beaches.
+For genuinely quiet water without organised facilities: Agios Sostis on the north coast, accessible only by road, has no beach clubs and no loungers.

 Practical Notes